 However, the American philosopher David Lewis (1941 - 2001) believed that this sentence involves an existential quantification.
 Why did he believe that?
 Surely you can only existentially quantify over that which exists.
 That’s why it’s existential.
 “Ways things that could have been” don't actually exist.
 There could have been three-headed snakes; though there aren’t.
 Therefore we can’t quantify over three-headed snakes.
 As W.V.O.
 Quine put it: “To be is to be the value of a bound variable.”
 Things that could be can’t be the values of variables...
 Actually, if the philosopher or logician wants to, he can quantify over everything and anything – over literally everything in some cases (as well as nothing, in the case of the dialetheist philosopher Graham Priest).

-However, Lewis qualifies his argument by saying that people who believe in possibilities “believe in the existence of entities”.
-Why does Lewis’s argument follow?
-Believing in ways things could be doesn't entail or imply a belief in their existence.
-So if these “ways things could have been” are possible worlds, then possible worlds don't exist.
-(I can’t help thinking that I’ve got something wrong here.)
+Lewis qualified his argument by saying that people who believe in possibilities “believe in the existence of entities”.
+What is Lewis’s argument for this move from belief (in possibilities) to existence?
+Believing in ways things could have been doesn't entail (or imply) their existence.
+So if these ways things could have been are possible worlds (or parts thereof), then possible worlds exist?

-Again, why does belief in possibilities entail or imply existential quantification?
-Again, David Lewis could have been a bricklayer; though David Lewis the bricklayer doesn’t exist.
-That is, we can’t quantify over a bricklaying David Lewis - unless it’s just someone with the same name.
-(Not that Quinian quantification applies to single persons as single persons.)
+Why does belief in possibilities entail (or imply) existential quantification?
+Again, David Lewis himself might have been a bricklayer; though David Lewis the bricklayer didn't and still doesn’t exist.
+That is, we can’t quantify over a bricklaying David Lewis (unless it’s just someone with the same name).

 “If our modal idioms are not quantifiers over possible worlds, then what else are they?”